Mightyfrong/gallifreyan-translation-helper/README.md

 Like DotScript this system is more likely a font with geometric shapes representing latin alphabet letters.
 It is the first implemented gallifreyan distinguishing between upper- and lowercase characters.
 And like DotScript this is not a writing system per se but included for the sake of completeness and another coding exercise.

-Supported characters are `[a-zA-Z].,:;-/"'` and if you say *but there are more punctuation characters* you most probably won't need this tool anyway.
+Supported characters are `[a-zA-Z.,:;-/"']` and if you say *but there are more punctuation characters* you most probably won't need this tool anyway.

 ### What To Expect
 <img src="assets/Gallifreyan_ArtByBoredom.svg" alt="ArtByBoredom gallifreyan" />

 ---

-## DarkIfaerie'S
+## DarkIfaerie's

 With one glyph for every character of the english alphabet DarkIFaerie's gallifreyan is more or less another font.
 The small difference considering it a system is arranging the characters in a circle and reading clockwise.